mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab4.rst

 If you click on the ``management IP address`` of the devices.
 It will open a new tab to access its UI.

 .. note:: Here you'll need to connect to your BIG-IQ from the RDP session.
+The VEs in your SSG will not show up in UDF and have a mgmt IP in the subnet 10.1.1.0/24.
   In Chrome, connect to your BIG-IQ (10.1.1.4 / admin - admin), go to *Applications*
   > *Environments* > *Service Scaling Groups*, click on *SSGClass2*, go to *Configuration*, click on *Devices* and click on one of the management IP address.